Personal Trust Services

 - Assisting with information on your income tax return

 - Managing the trust in accordance with the terms of the trust and fiduciary law

 - Choosing strategic investments for you and/or your family

 Successor Trustee Appointment

 You may also choose to serve as your own trustee.
-If you do, you can appoint a corporate fiduciary that will take over trustee responsibilities upon incapacity or death, giving you peace-of-mind that your trust will also be managed effectively and without interruption.
+If you do, you can appoint a corporate fiduciary that will take over trustee responsibilities upon your incapacity or death, giving you peace of mind that your trust will be managed effectively and without interruption.
 Some established irrevocable trusts also provide for the appointment of a successor corporate trustee by a majority of beneficiaries.

 Other Types of Personal Trusts

 In addition to revocable living trusts, there are a variety of trusts to meet specific needs and circumstances:

 A special needs or supplemental needs trust can help you leave assets for a disabled child or family member, while preserving their eligibility for government benefits.
 These trusts allow your beneficiary to continue to get the equipment or vehicles, educational opportunities, vocational training, service animals or any other services they need.
 By naming a corporate trustee or trust management company, you are ensuring that trusted experts will distribute your assets, and your beneficiary’s needs will continue to be met over their lifetime.